-Trogarzo® is available as a single dose, 2 mg/vial containing 200 mg of ibalizumab-uiyk.
+Trogarzo® is available as a single dose, 2 mL vial containing 150 mg/mL of ibalizumab-uiyk.
+Each vial delivers approximately 1.33 mL containing 200 mg of ibalizumab-uiyk.
 Trogarzo® is administered intravenously after diluting the appropriate number of vials in 250 ml of 0.9% Sodium Chloride Injection, USP.
 Patients receive a single loading dose of 2,000 mg followed by a maintenance dose of 800 mg every two weeks.
-See "Item 2.6 - Research and Development Activities - Ibalizumab - IV-Push Form of Administration of Trogarzo" below.
+This maintenance dose is either administrated intravenously or through the new intravenous push method of administration approved by the FDA in October 2022.
+The new intravenous push method administers the same drug product, as an undiluted maintenance dose over 30 seconds, eliminating the need for infusion supplies, reducing duration time of dosing and improving convenience for patients and physicians.
+Further, many HIV clinics previously unable to administer infusions due to State regulation or institutional policies will now be able to administer Trogarzo® using this new method.See "Item 2.6 - Research and Development Activities - Ibalizumab - Intramuscular Method of Administration of Trogarzo" below.

-Trogarzo® was developed by TaiMed and we have an exclusive license to distribute this product in Canada, the United States, Europe and certain other additional countries.
+Trogarzo® was developed by TaiMed and we have an exclusive license to distribute this product in Canada and in the United States.
+Effective December 15, 2022, we no longer have the commercial rights to distribute Trogarzo® in Europe.
 See "Item 2.5 - Commercialization Activities - Trogarzo® - General" below.